ihtnc/advent-of-code-js/README.md

 The sample input files are plain text files that contain a valid input for a particular challenge.
 They are also located in the same folder as the page component and are used in build scripts to generate the content for displaying sample inputs on the application.

 > [!NOTE]
 > The sample input files are not used in the solution when a valid Advent of Code session has been signed in.
-The actual challenge input associated to the session will be used instead.
+The actual challenge input associated to your account will be used instead.

 #### ✅ Naming convention
 The sample input file should follow the format: